 Unlike Patient Data Entry, Computerized Physician Order Entry (CPOE) involves non-CPRS as well as CPRS users.
 For Outpatient Pharmacy, Providers use CPRS while Pharmacists use a legacy roll and scroll interface built into VistA.
 In addition, a third party service provides drug checking functionality.

 The Contractor shall develop a VICS service for Outpatient Pharmacy to segregate CPOE for operation outside of VistA RPCs.
-The Contractor’s solution shall replace CPRS’s RPC interface with a service emulation layer which provides compatibility with web-friendly interfaces for new clients.
+The Contractor’s solution shall replace CPRS’s RPC interface with a service emulation layer and any dependent CPRS RPCs (such as the Virtual Patient Record (VPR) RPC), which provides compatibility with web-friendly interfaces for new clients.
+RPCs will be routed to the centralized service, while maintaining backwards compatibility with the FileMan Data Dictionary.
 Such a VICS will demonstrate that VistA’s pharmacy can be replaced by third party solutions without affecting veteran care and the integrated veteran patient record now visible to VA providers and Pharmacists.

 The Contractor shall: